Custom Event Setup

 • Ideal for tougher plastics (e.g., polyamide) and durable end-use parts.

-• Excellent route for ceramics & metals by combining 3D printing with CIM/MIM.
+• Excellent route for ceramics and metals by combining 3D printing with CIM/MIM.

-• Ceramics & metals: faster debinding/sintering, affordable mold printing, and often better final properties (higher density, lower porosity, higher isotropy).
+• Ceramics and metals: faster debinding/sintering, affordable mold printing, and often better final properties (higher density, lower porosity, higher isotropy).

 • Investment casting supports a wide range of metals and high-detail geometries, with good recyclability of process materials.